Portable Document Format PDF

 Tags provide assistive technology that can help interpret the content in PDFs or the reading order and help them understand the information in the PDF to their users.
 The outline is not visible to blind viewers.

 Accessible PDFs should have the correct tags.
 Adobe also added tags to allow screen readers to view pdfs.
 Adobe’s integrated automatic tagging system does not make the best sense – but even with editing tags within Adobe Acrobat, the procedure may be challenging.
 The tree provides documents with corresponding structures.

 The PDF/UA format is internationally standardized and outlines normative terms to ensure easy use in the PDF format.
 This is part of ISO 32000-1.
 It includes requirements for readable PDF documents, adaptable PDF readers, and assistive technologies.

-The PDF/UA standard has been designed to enable anyone to view documents on the web and in PDF format easily.
+The PDF/UA standard has been designed to enable anyone to easily view documents on the web and in PDF format.
 The user must be able to read the documents without the assistance of others professionally and have the same value as those with disabilities.

 WCAG 2.0 compliance